petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

 By default, declare a constructor that can be called with a single argument `explicit`.
 You need a good reason not to do so (as for `complex`).

-*Immutability via const member functions*:
+## Immutability via const member functions

 The `const` specifier declares that a member function does not modify the state of its object (it provides immutability).